arshiyaaa7/Novellea-Bookstore/README.md

 ### 💻 Phase 8: Simple Frontend (Planned)
 - Basic React or HTML/CSS for testing APIs

-### 🚀 Phase 9: Deployment
+### 🚀 Phase 9: Deployment (To Be Decided)
-- Dockerize services
-- Docker Compose setup
-- Optional cloud deployment (Render/Railway/EC2)
+- Deployment platform and strategy will be finalized after full backend completion.

 ---

 ## 🛠️ Current Services
-- `users/` → Basic CRUD and authentication (in progress)
+- `users/` → Basic CRUD, authentication, wishlist (in progress)
+- `books/` → Catalog management and review support (in progress)

 ---

 ## 📂 Project Structure (Monorepo)
-will be updated later.
+Will be updated later.

 ---

 ## 📌 Technologies & Tools
 - Spring Boot, Spring Cloud, Spring Data JPA
-- PostgreSQL, H2 (dev), Lombok, Feign, Docker
+- Supabase PostgreSQL, H2 (for local testing), Lombok, Feign, Docker
 - GitHub Actions (planned), Swagger (planned)

 ---

 ## 🚧 Status
 This project is a work in progress and will be developed incrementally as per the roadmap above.
-Each microservice will be independently deployable and dockerized.
+Each microservice is independently deployable and uses Supabase as the shared production-grade database platform.